-• Local variables are defaulted to top because type refinement (Section 27.7) is applied to local variables.
+• Local variables are defaulted to top because type refinement (Section 29.7) is applied to local variables.
 If a local variable starts as the top type, then the Checker Framework refines it to the best (most specific) possible type based on assignments to it.
 As a result, a programmer rarely writes an explicit annotation on any of those locations.

 Variables defaulted to top include local variables, resource variables in the try-with-resources construct, variables in for statements, and catch arguments (known as exception parameters in the Java Language Specification).
-Exception parameters need to have the top type because exceptions of arbitrary qualified types can be thrown and the Checker Framework does not provide run-time checks.
+Exception parameters default to the top type because they might catch an exception thrown anywhere in the program.